openanalytics/rdepot-kubernetes/README.md

 ## Versions

 Version-tagged images are available on docker hub.
-Images tagged `:latest` are also available, but their use discouraged.
+Images tagged `:latest` are also available, but their use is discouraged.

 The kustomizations in this repo are version-locked and are increased in tandem with a repository tag.